Skip to content

 3. Verify your changes:

-• For Rust: run cargo test, cargo fmt, and (optionally) cargo clippy.
+• For Rust: make rust-test, cargo fmt, and cargo clippy.

 4. Open a Pull Request with a clear description of the changes and why they are needed.